lazyoop/immwrt-mt798x-Stitch-Enhanced/README.md

      ```

   7. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.
+     - Note:
+       - GCC11 is recommended, versions lower than GCC10 may affect the build.

   8. Run `make -j$(nproc)` to build your firmware.
 This will download all sources, build the cross-compile toolchain and then cross-compile the GNU/Linux kernel & all chosen applications for your target system.

   ### Related Repositories